 By tapping on the iRoute icon on their iPhone, drivers can link to ATX to perform point of interest searches, remotely unlock the doors of their vehicle, or to call for roadside assistance.

-Lanctot, VP at the research firm Strategy Analytics, notes that mbrace was the first app from an automaker to enable remote functions from a handset, and the ATX app is the first instance of a service provider competing with an automaker for the automaker’s customers.
+Lanctot, a director at the research firm Strategy Analytics, notes that mbrace was the first app from an automaker to enable remote functions from a handset, and the ATX app is the first instance of a service provider competing with an automaker for the automaker’s customers.

 “The introduction of the ATX downloadable app is perhaps the worst case scenario for an OEM given the existing relationship with Mercedes TeleAid subscribers,” Lanctot writes.
 “OEMs are being forced into the business of certifying applications for use in the car at the risk of losing control of both the customer and the user experience.
 Nearly every OEM is scrambling to demonstrate or introduce an app store strategy of some kind following the perceived success of Ford’s Sync model.
 But no one is pondering the potential for an application to commandeer an OEM’s marketing, sales and telematics strategy as well as the user experience in the vehicle.”